connervieira/HomeIndex/README.md

 ### Modern

 Despite its lightweight nature, Home Index looks modern and organized.
-It'll fit right in with the rest of your applications.
-There's even several built in themes that allow you to customize the color scheme to your preference.
+It'll fit right in with the rest of your applications, and works great on both mobile and desktop screens.

 ### Self Hosted